pygame/pygame/docs/reST/ref/overlay.rst

       | :sg:`display((y, u, v)) -> None`
       | :sg:`display() -> None`

-      Display the yuv data in SDL's overlay planes.
+      Display the YUV data in SDL's overlay planes.
 The y, u, and v arguments are strings of binary data.
 The data must be in the correct format used to create the Overlay.